RBigData/mpi_balance/README.md

 understanding these concepts can lead to more efficient use of parallel resources.

-Modify the `-A`, `-q`, and `-W` parameters in the `hello_balance.pbs` script to match your local requirements.
+Modify the `-A`, `-q`, and `-W` parameter values and possibly the `module`s that are loaded in the `hello_balance.pbs` script to match your local requirements.
 The script expects both files to be in a directory named `~/mpi_balance`.
 Typically, this is submitted at the shell prompt on a cluster login node by

 ```{sh}
 $ qsub hello_balance.pbs